"

-17.6 American Bureau of Shipping (ABS) Welding Rules
+17.6 American Bureau of Shipping (ABS) Welding Rules and Guides

 David Colameco, M.Ed.

-Development of ABS Rules and Guidelines
+Development of the ABS Rules and Guides

-The American Bureau of Shipping uses a consensus based approach for developing and maintaining ABS rules and guides through committees.
+The ABS uses a consensus-based approach for developing and maintaining ABS rules and guides through committees.

 • Rules for Building and Classing Marine Vessels